Everybody knows that putting computer skills on a resume is a must these days. But very few know how to put them to good use on their resumes. Do you?

 The first example can be successful because it nails all the job requirements, it’s detailed and shows values.

 Apart from being impressive and noticeable, this particular resume work history section specifically aims at the job thanks to targeted resume keywords.
-These phrases, taken directly from the content of the advertisement, can help your account executive resume pass the ATS test.
+These phrases, taken directly from the content of the advertisement, will unlock the true potential of your ATS resume template.

 Expert Hint:Up to 90% of the biggest world companies use an applicant tracking system (ATS) to filter applications before a recruiter gets to read through them.
 Targeting your resume is important to pass through that initial screening.

 Now that we have that chunk out of the way, let’s move on to listing skills for your resume.